CAE Reading and Use of English Practice Test 14

 39 D. The only reviewer who doesn’t doubt Griffiths fairness in data representation: ‘The result, as the UNICEF surveys of well-being that Griffiths’ quotes reveal, is a generation of children who are unhappy and unfulfilled.’

-40 C. Both reviewer point out that children are in fact far from the innocent beings she believes them to be: Reviewer B: ‘Part of the problem is that she regards children as originally innocent and good’; Reviewer C: ‘Griffiths ignores all the science that shows that children are, in fact, far from being the simple innocents of romantic tradition.’
+40 C. Both reviewers point out that children are in fact far from the innocent beings she believes them to be: Reviewer B: ‘Part of the problem is that she regards children as originally innocent and good’; Reviewer C: ‘Griffiths ignores all the science that shows that children are, in fact, far from being the simple innocents of romantic tradition.’

 Part 7